radryan1979/wizardConjurer/README.md

 // Returns a named property on the wizard. function getWizardProperty(wizardName, propertyName) {...}

+// Replace the data object on the wizard with a new one function setWizardData(wizardName, data) {..}

+// Returns the data object on the wizard function getWizardData(wizardName) {...}

 // Returns the entire wizard object. function getWizardObject(wizardName) {...}